packistry/packistry.github.io/docs/getting-started/installation.md

 ### 5. Add Sources

-Navigate to [http://localhost/sources?open=true](http://localhost/sources?open=true) to connect your repositories from platforms like GitHub, GitLab, or Gitea.
+Navigate to [http://localhost/sources?open=true](http://localhost/sources?open=true) to connect your repositories from platforms like GitHub, GitLab, Gitea or Bitbucket.

 ---